-The stakeholders' agreement for the operation of the SADC-RTGS is signed by each participating central bank and the SARB as the SADC-RTGS operator.
+A stakeholders' agreement for the operation of the SADC-RTGS is signed by each participating central bank and the SARB as the SADC-RTGS operator.
 The SADC-RTGS service agreement is executed by the SADC-RTGS operator and the SADC-RTGS participants.
-The SADC-RTGS settlement agreement, for the settlement of payment obligations in the SADC integrated regional payment system, is executed between the SADC-RTGS participants.
+The SADC-RTGS settlement agreement, for the settlement of payment obligations in the system, is executed between the SADC-RTGS participants.

-3.4.
-SADC-RTGS system design and operations
+3.4 SADC-RTGS system design and operations

-The SADC-RTGS has been designed to utilise the mainframe platform with a front-end application or graphical user interface (GUI) known as the SADC-RTGSWeb application.
+The SADC-RTGS has been designed to utilise a mainframe platform with a front-end application or graphical user interface (GUI) known as the SADC-RTGSWeb application.
 The SADC-RTGSWeb application provides, among other things, instruction submissions by participants, participants' position to the regional clearing and settlement system operator (RCSO), regulatory reporting to central banks, and enriched reporting to participants.

-Figure 7: SADC-RTGS settlement model
+Figure 5: SADC-RTGS settlement model

-Figure 8: SADC-RTGS systems interfaces
+Figure 6: SADC-RTGS systems interfaces

-Figure 9: SADC-RTGS settlement model example with countries and participant banks
+Figure 7: SADC-RTGS settlement model example with countries and participant banks

-Figure 10: SADC-RTGS logical view
+Figure 8: SADC-RTGS logical view

 The SADC-RTGS administrator can view all parameters.
 However, SADC-RTGS participants may only view their own parameters.
-In the event of any parameter changes affecting the participants (e.g. a change in the interest rate or charges), participants are notified immediately via an information notification message.
-The components of the SADC-RTGS include the following:
+In the event of any parameter changes affecting the participants (e.g. a change in the interest rate or charges), participants are notified immediately via an operational notice and an information notification message.
+The components of the SADC-RTGS system include the following:

-(a) Settlement schedule

-- (i) The SADC-RTGS settlement schedule is based on a five-days-a-week, six-hours-a-day settlement system.
-It is divided into different windows that determines operational times. - (ii) The settlement schedule for the SADC-RTGS is closed on weekends (i.e. Saturdays and Sundays) as well as on South African public holidays. - (iii) An example of a business day settlement schedule in a 24-hour cycle can look as follows:
+- a.
+Settlement schedule - i.
+The SADC-RTGS settlement schedule is currently based on a five-days-a-week, sixteen-and-a-half-hours-a-day settlement system.
+It is divided into different windows that determine operational times. - The settlement schedule for the SADC-RTGS is currently closed on weekends (i.e. Saturdays and Sundays) as well as on South African public holidays.
+However, the system is undergoing enhancements to open on Saturdays.
+The settlement schedule was recently updated for weekdays for Window 3 to be extended by 25 minutes, ending at 16h25. - iii.
+An example of a business day settlement schedule in a 24-hour cycle is as follows: